omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 ```
 </div>
 </center>
 That table contains a lot of information, but for this tutorial you want to pay attention to 3 fields: the `coef` and `std err` of the intercept term (both in the last row), and the _Deviance_ (here equal to 46120).
-The standard error helps you diagnose if the coeficient found is statisticaly significant or not.
+The standard error helps you diagnose if the coefficient found is statistically significant or not.
 As usual, you'll want your coefficients to be more than 2 standard errors away from zero.
 Don't get hung up on this, though, it is what it is.
 The deviance is a measure of error, so lower is better.
 However,  adding one meaningless predictor to your model will still make the deviance go down by roughly 1 unit.
-Thus, as you add paramters to your model, you want to make sure the deviance goes down by more than 1 unit per parameter added.
+Thus, as you add parameters to your model, you want to make sure the deviance goes down by more than 1 unit per parameter added.

 I know what you're thinking: _is that model any good?_.
 Let's plot the observed values vs the fitted values.
 The fitted values are conveniently stored in the `fittedvalues` attribute of the result.